jolars/qualpal/README.md

 not get the best possible result.

-They are also often created by a human designer, which means that they may not be optimized for perceptual distinctiveness. qualpal, on the other hand, uses state-of-the art color difference metrics and a farthest-point sampling algorithm to select colors that are (approximately) maximally distinct from each other, while also considering color vision deficiencies.
+They are also often created by a human designer, which means that they may not be optimized for perceptual distinctiveness.
+Qualpal, on the other hand, uses state-of-the art color difference metrics and a farthest-point sampling algorithm to select colors that are (approximately) maximally distinct from each other, while also considering color vision deficiencies.

 ## R Package

-The qualpal library is also available as an R package called [qualpalr](https://cran.r-project.org/package=qualpalr).
+The Qualpal library is also available as an R package called [qualpalr](https://cran.r-project.org/package=qualpalr).
 This package is continuously updated to match the latest features of the C++ library, but may sometimes lag behind slightly.
-It provides a similar API for generating colors from R, making it easy to integrate qualpal into R workflows,
+It provides a similar API for generating colors from R, making it easy to integrate Qualpal into R workflows,

 ## Web App